jschwindt/react-use-search-params-state/README.md

 # react-use-search-params-state

 React hook to use URL search params as state.
-It has the same API as `useState` and works with `react-router-dom-v6`.
+It has the same API as `useState` and works with `react-router v7`.

+Note: for react-router v6, use version 1.0.x of this library.

 ## Install